samueleallen/Terraria-RL/README.md

  * A python environment
  * The Terraria game running in a 2560x1440 resolution.
  * Terraria's health/mana style set to 'Fancy 2' in the settings.
+ * Must have a Cuda-compatible GPU for real-time performance

 **Installation**
  1. Clone this repository.